victorpengmx/tp/docs/UserGuide.md

 - `p/PHONE` is the phone number of the Company.
 - `a/ADDRESS` is the address of the Company.

+Note:
+- Connectify only supports alphanumeric characters and spaces for names.
+- There are no restrictions on the input for the website field as it is for the user's personal reference.
+This means that websites can be successfully inputted even without the `www` prefix.
+- All fields are case-sensitive.
+This means that `Apple Inc` and `apple inc` are considered different names.

 **Example:**

 To add a Company "Apple Inc", a computer and consumer technology company headquartered in Los Altos, with the website "www.apple.com", email address contact@apple.com, the phone number 98765432, address "1 Apple Park Way, Cupertino, California", use the following command: